 Microsoft Teams connection issues and performance issues can be greatly affected by poor network performance.
 Network problems like jitter, packet loss and congestion severely affect Teams’ audio and video performance - which is why Network Monitoring is your best tool for monitoring and troubleshooting Microsoft Teams issues.

 Network performance is critical to the overall performance of Microsoft Teams.
-Teams is a cloud-based collaboration platform that relies heavily on a stable and fast internet connection for smooth operation.
+Teams is a cloud-based collaboration platform that relies heavily on a stable and fast Internet connection for smooth operation.

 If the network performance is poor or unstable, it can cause a range of issues, including:

-Microsoft Teams Connection Issues
+I. Microsoft Teams Connection Issues

-Microsoft Teams Connection Issues
+I. Microsoft Teams Connection Issues

 There are several Microsoft Teams connection issues that users may encounter, including: